Language: Arabic is the official language, but English is widely spoken.

 Entry requirements for Australians: Passports must be valid for a minimum of six months from the arrival date.
 Australians citizens do not require a visa for stays up to 30 days.
 They can apply to extend their stay for another 30 days.

-Entry requirements for South Africans: Passports must be valid for a minimum of six months.
+Entry requirements for South Africans: Passports must be valid for a minimum of six months from date of arrival.
 South Africans citizens do not require a visa for stays up to 30 days.
 They can apply to extend their stay for another 30 days.

 Entry requirements for New Zealanders: Passports must be valid for a minimum of six months from the arrival date.
 New Zealanders do not require a visa for stays up to 30 days.
 They can apply to extend their stay for another 30 days.